Simon-Wunderlich/Obsidian/Maths/Arguments.md

 ($h_1$ $\wedge$ $h_2$ $\wedge$ $\cdots$ ) $\rightarrow$ $c$ is a [[Conditional statements#Tautology|tautology]]

 #### Validity
-if all hypothesies are true and the conclusion is false, the argument is invalid
+if all hypothesises are true and the conclusion is false, the argument is invalid